LiteEagle262/Group-Sales-Notifier/README.md

 # Group-Sales-Notifier
 *Checks every 5 seconds to avoid Rate limits*

+**DONT YELL AT ME FOR SLOPPY CODE THIS IS MADE IN LIKE 2 MINS AND I DONT WANT TO FIX, ITS VERY EASY JUST FIX IT YOURSELF IF U ANNOYED**

 You will need to do `pip install discord-webhook`

 Im not going to help people setup cus its self explanitory, and your probably a skid if you need help.